theverymistergames/unity-common/Blueprints/README.md

 ## External nodes

-There is a category called `External` in the node finder, these are built-in nodes mostly for creation subgraphs.
+There is a category called `External` in the node finder, these are built-in nodes mostly for subgraph creation.

 <img width="746" alt="image" src="https://github.com/theverymistergames/unity-common/assets/109593086/160e4d7b-3e27-4f27-a8c6-9dcc2159d0b2">